Last Updated on January 11, 2023 by James Ewen

 The data that marketers now have at their disposal has enabled them to do more than just personalize based on past consumer behavior.

 Location datasets can take personalization to the next level.
-Marketing personalization is becoming predictive.
+B2B content marketing personalization is becoming predictive.
 Brands and advertisers can now combine multiple data sources to understand how consumers behave on both a micro and macro level.

 Using this information, it’s possible for marketers to become predictive with their personalization.